25 Apr 2025

 • electricians also define the interfaces for communication between the various machines.
 In addition, there are systems with which production-related data is recorded and analysed.
 These must be installed and put into operation.

-• In connection with this, electricians also take care of the Sensors.
+• In connection with this, electricians also take care of the sensor.
 In other words, they install the sensors that act as signalling devices for the automatic systems.
 These also have to be set up and maintained.

 With the advent of new assistance technologies, electricians now have to install, set up and keep voice control systems operational.
 In addition, there are networked production facilities for which the corresponding network must be set up and expanded.
 Finally, more and more wearable technologies are coming onto the market.
 These include data glasses, for example, which help to monitor the operating status of the systems.
 These too must now be mastered, set up and used by the electrician.

-1. customisation and production of electronic components
+1. Customisation and production of electronic components

 Device and system electronics technicians are responsible for customising assemblies for systems and devices, creating circuit boards and installing various components.
 They also manufacture electronic devices and entire systems for the individual applications for which they are needed.
 They also set these up accordingly, which often involves installing programmes or entire operating systems and configuring them for actual use.